ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 Varaždin, Croatia
 Legrad, Croatia

+I realize that not all of spiritual kind can travel to far off places, this section on the Drava River is dedicated to those who can.
+Where they go, the dark cloud follows, and I'm sending them to a beautiful river that absorbs dark clouds.
+So they may take YOUR troubles with them to Europe, and leave them there.

+This will help you peripherally and the rest of this manual is useful to all of your kind.

 # Shock / Whiplash
 We're proposing that angels, spirits, ghosts, deities, demons, whatever you identify as, can be possessed the same way that humans can be.
 And the dark cloud seems to be pulling the strings.
 It has a spiritual field that sticks to you, catching you in its web; the trip to the Drave washes that spiritual field off your spiritual body and allows you to think clearer than you were otherwise able to.